After 21 years, India wins the Miss Universe crown | Fashion and beauty

 Meanwhile, our Michelle Marie Colón, Miss Universe Puerto Rico (MUPR), fell short to get the sixth crown for the Island by qualifying in the 10 finalists of the international contest.
 From Eilat, Israel, Columbus presented himself to the world as Puerto Rico, with the goal of ending the 15-year drought that the Island has had without a universal queen.

-After the competition in swimsuit, 10 contestants were selected to continue in the race to be the successor of the Mexican Andrea Meza.
+After the swimsuit competition, 10 contestants were selected to continue in the race to be the successor of the Mexican Andrea Meza.

 This select group was made up of: Paraguay, Puerto Rico, the United States, India, South Africa, The Bahamas, the Philippines, France, Colombia, and Aruba.